Canon SL3 vs SX420

 It is notable that the SL3 has a hotshoe, while the SX420 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the SL3 and the SX420 are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the SL3 followed on from the Canon SL2.
+The SL3 is a recent model that features in the current product line-up of Canon.
+In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Is the Canon SL3 better than the Canon SX420 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.